saurabhbhoi/ServiceNow-AI-Knowledge-Polisher/README.md

 1. Navigate to **Knowledge > Articles > Create New**.
 2. Type your rough notes into the **Text** field.
-    * *Example:* "Server CPU usage report: Jan 80%, Feb 65%, Mar 90%."
+    * *Example:* `"Server CPU usage report: Jan 80%, Feb 65%, Mar 90%."`
 3. Click the **✨ AI Polish** button on the form header.
-4. Wait 3-5 seconds.
-The text will be replaced with a clean HTML table/list and a visual chart representing the data.
+4. Wait 3–5 seconds.
+The content will automatically convert into clean HTML + a generated visual chart.

 ---